-Based on these findings, the primary policy-related conclusion of the research is that revenue recycling policies, which are applied so far only in the case of nationally or regionally levied environmental taxes, should be framed in a distributive justice context and should be extended to parking fees and urban road fees, commuting subsidy reductions and public transportation fares.
-As conventional revenue recycling is not possible in the case of urban areas as they do not collect individual taxes, and as subsidy redistributions are more just than tax reductions, revenues should be distributed in monetary forms equally or based on need.
-The easiest target of a subsidy distribution reform is the current parking subsidy, the value of which is legally determined, which is distributed obviously in an unequal manner, and which could be financially beneficial to the majority of inner-city residents.
-Besides parking subsidies, the redistribution of mobility-related subsidies might be applied to commuting subsidies, too, as commuting subsidies are particularly unjust and affect only relatively few people.
-The redistribution of other subsidies, however might require the need to address barriers of potential subsidy reforms.
+Based on these findings, the primary policy-related conclusion of the research is that revenue recycling policies, which has been mostly framed as an economy-boosting measure and has been applied so far only in the case of nationally or regionally levied environmental taxes, should be framed in a distributive justice context and should be extended to parking fees, urban road fees, commuting subsidy reductions and public transportation fares.
+As conventional revenue recycling is not possible in the case of urban areas as they usually do not collect individual taxes, and as subsidy redistributions are likely to be more just than tax reductions, revenues should be distributed in monetary forms equally or based on need.
+The easiest target of a subsidy distribution reform might be the current parking subsidy, the value of which is legally determined, which is distributed obviously in an unjust manner, and which could be financially beneficial to the majority of innercity households.
+And though it might be more difficult to realize the redistribution of commuting subsidies, it would be highly important in order to reduce the incentives of urban sprawl.
+On the other hand, the redistribution of external cost-related subsidies is likely to require first the reframing of external costs as subsidies through awareness raising, though the redistribution of generic subsidies might be facilitated by the existing international revenue recycling and redistribution examples.